Best paint color for media room (Full Guide)

 The color of the paint is essential, but the finish is just as important.
 A glossy paint finish can cause reflections and glare, the last thing you want in a media room.
 A matte or flat paint finish will help to reduce these issues and create a more enjoyable experience.

-Black matte paint will look amazing in your media room, but black glossy paint will make it look not very pleasant and might also create some reflections.
+Black matte paint will look amazing in your media room, but black glossy paint will make it look unpleasant and might also create some reflections.
 Choose wisely.

 Also, avoid weird patterns on your walls or adding texture to the paint.
 It can create strange effects on the screen and make it hard to focus on what you’re watching.